Grand Theft Auto

-Titles
+Series history

 Main series

 The Grand Theft Auto series is split into separate fictional universes, named after the primary level of graphics capability used in each era.
 The original Grand Theft Auto, its expansions and its sequel are considered the "2D universe".
 Grand Theft Auto III and its sequels are considered the "3D universe".
 Grand Theft Auto IV, its expansions and Grand Theft Auto V are considered the "HD universe".
 Each universe is considered separate with only brands, place names and background characters shared between them.

 Grand Theft Auto, the first game in the series, was released for MS-DOS and Windows in November 1997, ported to the PlayStation in 1998 and the Game Boy Color in 1999.
 Grand Theft Auto 2 was released in 1999 for Windows, later receiving ports on the PlayStation, Dreamcast and Game Boy Color.

 The PlayStation 2 also featured three instalments of the main series, all of which have been re-released on several platforms; a deal between Take-Two Interactive and Sony Computer Entertainment resulted in their timed exclusivity on the PlayStation 2, before receiving ports to Windows and the Xbox.
 The 2001 title Grand Theft Auto III moved away from the two-dimension (2D) graphics used in the first two games to three-dimension (3D) computer graphics Grand Theft Auto: Vice City was published in 2002, and was the first to feature a speaking protagonist, voiced by Ray Liotta.
 Grand Theft Auto: San Andreas, released in 2004, introduced various new elements, including character customisation and a large map encompassing three cities and surrounding rural area.

 Two main instalments were published for the PlayStation 3 and Xbox 360.
 The 2008 title Grand Theft Auto IV focused on realism and detail, removing various customisation features, while adding an online multiplayer mode.
 Grand Theft Auto V, published in 2013, featured three playable protagonists.
 It was released to massive financial success, breaking multiple records.
-It was later re-released with various enhancements, in 2014 for the PlayStation 4 and Xbox One, and in 2015 for Windows; versions for PlayStation 5 and Xbox Series X and S were released in March 2022.
+It was later re-released with various enhancements, in 2014 for the PlayStation 4 and Xbox One, and in 2015 for Windows; versions for PlayStation 5 and Xbox Series X and S were released in 2022.

 On 4 February 2022, Rockstar confirmed that development of a new entry in the series was "well underway".
 In-development footage of the game leaked in September 2022; Rockstar noted that it was "extremely disappointed" by the manner in which the game was first demonstrated, but that it did not anticipate long-term effects on development.
+In December 2023, the game was officially announced as Grand Theft Auto VI, with a projected release date of 2025 for the PlayStation 5 and Xbox Series X/S. It was later delayed to 19 November 2026.